 Learning something completely new is usually most difficult at the beginning.
 This is sometimes due to the fact that no recognition can take place due to a lack of thematic connecting points.
 In order to provide fertile ground here, visualizations and illustrations are ideal methods for generating such connecting points.
 Competently used visuals stimulate thinking by activating both our memory and imagination.
 After all, visually perceived things are access points to existing knowledge.
 As for reading aids, they serve contextual orientation, the processing of new information, and thus promote the development of know-how.

 Illustrations and visualizations are versatile.
 Either to communicate innovations or complex processes or to point out problems, to make own visions, concepts, and findings accessible to others, to reconstruct history or to simulate situations.
 Key visuals or graphical abstracts play a central role.
 They idealize and abstract the core message with the intention of supporting the reader’s understanding.

-Illustrations do not always have to meet didactic requirements and can also enrich a topic as mood images for editorial purposes.
-In this case, they have a primarily emotional effect to generate the desired attention.
+Illustrations do not always have to meet didactic requirements.
+They can also enrich a topic as mood images for editorial purposes.
+Here, illustrations have a primarily emotional effect to generate the desired attention.
 For example, as a component of packaging design.

 Medical- and Surgical Visualization